Skip to main content

 Project Selection Tab

-The Project Selection section is where you select the segment, or intersection, that will be the focus of your project.
-To help select routes, users can use map features such as asset layers, which allow users to overlay various characteristics on the map.
+The Project Selection section is where you select relevant segments, or intersections, that will be the focus of your project.

 By clicking the +Add Segment button, you can add a segment to the project.
 After clicking the button, you will be prompted to select the endpoints on the desired segment from the map.